+After the starting intravenous dose, you will have the next dose of 90 mg Stelara by an injection under your skin (subcutaneous injection) 8 weeks later, and then every 12 weeks thereafter.

 How Stelara is given

 The first dose of Stelara for treatment of Crohn’s disease or ulcerative colitis is given by a doctor as a drip in the vein of an arm (intravenous infusion).